AWARD BRIEFS | ENTRY FEES | HOW TO SUBMIT | AXP CREDIT | QUESTIONS?

 With this format we hope to demonstrate that all of these disciplines explored collectively, rather than independently, strengthen the overall power and scope of architecture to help shape the built environment and enrich the human spirit.

 In recognition of the importance of sustainable design, AIASF instituted a separate award category for energy and sustainability in 2003.
-In the last 14 years, the profession as a whole has transformed the way it designs, builds, and maintains buildings.
+In the last 15 years, the profession as a whole has transformed the way it designs, builds, and maintains buildings.
 The Design Awards program now incorporates the fulfillment of sustainable design principles into all categories.
-Sponsored by PG&E Pacific Energy Center.

 How to Submit

-Please submit your projects directly through the AIASF awards portal; you will need to sign in with an aiasf.org account to access the portal.
-If you do not already have an AIASF login, you can create one here.
+Please submit your project directly through the AIASF awards portal on Submittable; you will need to sign in with a Submittable account to access the portal.
+If you do not already have a Submittable login, you can create one at the portal.

 Redeem AXP Credit Hours